 How Does a Well Refill Itself?

 For a well to refill with water, snow or rain must seep into the cracks in the ground under the land’s surface.
-It then reaches the saturated zone where it accumulates and fills in the well.
+The water then reaches the saturated zone, where it accumulates and fills the well.

 Wells are drilled vertically into the ground and extend into the saturated zone.
-Aquifers, which are layers of permeable rock underneath that bear water, supply the well with water.
-Rivers and streams will fill up a well with water more quickly.
-That said, most wells receive their water from nearby aquifers.
+Beneath the surface lie aquifers, permeable rock layers that store and supply water to wells.
+The vast majority of wells draw their water from these aquifers.

 Generally, an aquifer’s flow rate is approximately ten feet per year.
 Because of this, wells won’t immediately run out of water when rainfall stops for just a few weeks.

-A well is a hole in the ground with a system that consists of several elements.
-These are the well casing, a pump, a well screen, a cap, and sometimes an adapter.
+A well is a hole in the ground with a system that consists of several parts such as well casing, a pump, a well screen, a cap, and sometimes an adapter.

 There are several ways to construct a well.
 Depending on its construction, a well may fill up with water differently.

 One of the ways of building a well is by drilling.
 This requires a percussion or rotary-drilling machine.
-A drilled well may be several thousand feet deep in the ground and require casing continuously.
+A drilled well may be several thousand feet deep in the ground and require continuous casing to maintain the integrity of the shaft.
 Due to their depth and casing, drilled wells are less prone to water contamination.

 Another way to make a well is by digging a hole with a shovel and constructing a casing to prevent the well from collapsing.
 These wells include a bored wall in place of the casing and tend to be shallower.

-Lastly, a well can be driven by pipes in the ground.
+Lastly, a well can be created by driving pipes into the ground.
 Driven wells are shallow and more prone to contamination because of sediment from nearby aquifers.

 Wells that are located in cold areas should have a pitless adapter.
 The job of the adapter is to allow plumbing under the frost line to prevent the water from freezing.